 My race is not a costume

-With Halloween just around the corner, as your friendly neighborhood Asian, I'd like to say something--Hey, [mostly White] people, my race is not a costume.
+With Halloween just around the corner, as your friendly neighborhood Asian, I'd like to say something--my race is not a costume.

-Sure, you can accuse me of being hypersensitive or being a tightwad, but seeing White women and little White girls "dressed up" as "me" for Halloween alongside zombies and monsters and other fictional or freakish characters is a bit humiliating and just makes me feel plain weird.
-There's something about seeing White folks "dress up" as an "Asian woman" for Halloween that just ain't right.
-It's demeaning and objectifying.
+Sure, you can accuse me of being hypersensitive or being a tightwad, but seeing young white girls & women "dressed up" as "me" for Halloween alongside zombies and monsters is objectifying and demeaning, and it just makes me feel plain weird.
 I'm not some make-believe doll here for your entertainment.

 I'm a real person.

-And just because you claim to have that one "black friend" who you say approves of your "costume" does not make it cool for you to [exploit someone else's race for your own personal jollies] don Blackface at the Halloween party.
+And just because you claim to have that one "Black friend" who you say approves of your "costume" does not make it cool for you to exploit someone else's race for your own personal jollies, i.e., don blackface at the Halloween party.